DaehwanKimLab/hisat2/MANUAL.markdown

 </td><td>

 Report alignments tailored for transcript assemblers including StringTie.
-With this option, HISAT2 requires longer anchor lengths for de-novo discovery of splice sites.
+With this option, HISAT2 requires longer anchor lengths for de novo discovery of splice sites.
-This leads to less alignments with short-anchors, which helps transcript assemblers improve significantly in computationa and memory usage.
+This leads to fewer alignments with short-anchors, which helps transcript assemblers improve significantly in computationa and memory usage.

 </td></tr>